GitWasAMistakeItsNothingButTrash/STALKER-Anomaly/README.md

 - Spawn definitions are encrypted in a perl file that is too large to edit conveniently.

+- ~~Removing creatures from spawn registry causes game to not launch.~~

-- Removing creatures completely causes game to not launch. ~~Possibly unremoved monster configs must in same folder with edited creature registry.~~ Possibly ~~(some)~~ removed monster configs must be present in some form.
+- Removing abilities from monster configs causes game to not launch.

 - Radio tracks play when player radio is off and no other radios are nearby.